ilSommo/spotify-audio-features/report.md

 ## Bayesian network

-Since not all variables are completely independent from each other, the following Bayesian network is used to represent the dependencies.
-The structure of the diagram is created using a mixture of correlation analysis and human intuition in evaluating the causal links.
+In theory, a full joint probability distribution can be used to inspect any probabilistic query of the given data.
+However, the problem can easily become computationally intractable, given the very high number of possible worlds.
+In order to simplify the problem, it is possible to exploit the mutual independence of some variables and a Bayesian network can be created.
+A Bayesian network is "a directed graph in which each node is annotated with quantitative probability information" [4].
+In other words, a direct influence relationship is supposed to exist only between nodes which are connected by an arrow.
+In this case, the structure of the diagram is created using both correlation analysis and human intuition in evaluating the causal links.

 ![The Bayesian network](images/network.png)

 ## Code

 To start, the .csv file is imported as a pandas `DataFrame`.
 Then, in order to deal with the continuity of most of the variables, the data are discretized using the pandas `cut` function.
+The number of bins for the discretization is chosen to be 4, but it can be easily changed through the `BINS` value.

 Next, a pgmpy `BayesianModel` is created specifying all the causal links shown in the network and it is then fit to the dataframe data using the `BayesianModel.fit` function.

+### Markov blankets

+An important property of Bayesian networks is that "a node is conditionally independent of all other nodes in the network, given its parents, children, and children’s parents" [4].
+This group of variable is known as Markov blanket and can be computed through the `BayesianModel.get_markov_blanket` function: as an example, the Danceability Markov blanket returns the list `['ArtistScore', 'Energy', 'Chart', 'Speechiness', 'Valence', 'Loudness']`, whose correctness can be shown by looking at the network.

 ### Conditional probability distributions

-A conditional proability distriutions (CPD) can be calculated using the `BayesianModel.get_cpds` function: as an example, the Danceability CPD is shown.
+A conditional proability is given by the probability of a certin event given some prior knowledge.
+For example, one could ask the probability distribution of the Danceability variable, given that Speechiness is equal to 1, written as P(Danceability|Speechiness=1).
+Using the pgmpy package, CPDs can be calculated using the `BayesianModel.get_cpds` function: as an example, the Danceability CPD is shown.

 | Speechiness     | 0     | 1     | 2     | 3     |
 | --------------- | ----- | ----- | ----- | ----- |